NPLawrence/stochastic_dynamics/README.md

 ```

 ## Requirements
-Install the necessary packages from requirements.txt via
+Install the necessary packages from _requirements.txt_ via
 ```
 pip install -r requirements.txt
 ```

-## _More documentation coming_ :wrench:
+## Usage

+_train.py_ and _test.py_ are lightweight scripts to locally train and evaluate your model. _test.py_ visualizes the trained model and Lyapunov function.
+Due to the way models are saved, you need to create a folder called _saved_models_ in your working directory.
+To test a new system, add it to _true_dynamics.py_ and follow the conventions used there.